Ozzie Albies Player Props: Braves vs. Phillies

-On Saturday, Ozzie Albies (.235 slugging percentage in past 10 games, with no homers) and the Atlanta Braves face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:10 PM ET.
+Ozzie Albies -- .182 average over his past 10 games -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Dylan Covey on the mound, on May 28 at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+He had a hitless showing in his last game (0-for-2) against the Phillies.

 Ozzie Albies Game Info & Props vs. the Phillies